hd2326/Manatee/README.md

 We examined whether Manatee is able to capture biological information, by benchmarking its two modes.

-The “predict” mode encodes original transcriptomes (X), reparametrizes the latent space as decoder inputs Z*, and reconstructs transcriptomes (X’).
+The “predict” mode encodes original transcriptomes (X), reparametrizes the latent space as decoder inputs Z*, and reconstructs X’.

 The “generate” mode, on the other hand, directly decodes X’ from Z*.